The 61st Annual Symposium on Family Theory and Family Psychotherapy

 Each Symposium features both a Guest Lecturer and a full roster of presentations from members of the Bowen network who present and discuss their latest research.
 Ample time is allowed for audience questions and discussion.
 Continuing education credits will be available.

-Our November 8th Distinguished Guest Lecturer will be Darby Saxbe, PhD, a clinical psychologist and professor of psychology at the University of Southern California, who researches stress within the context of relationships.
+Our November 9th Distinguished Guest Lecturer will be Darby Saxbe, PhD, a clinical psychologist and professor of psychology at the University of Southern California, who researches stress within the context of relationships.
+In addition to her academic publications, Dr. Saxbe is a contributor to The New York Times.
+Her recent opinion pieces are:

 • Dr. Saxbe’s Presentation: The Transition to Parenthood as a Window for Health and Adaptation Within Families